ksqsf/librime-llama/README.md

 First, move `octagram` to somewhere not found by Rime.

-Then, get the model file and saves it as `/tmp/model.gguf`:
+Then, get the model file and save it as `/tmp/model.gguf`:

 - [paraphrase-multilingual-MiniLM-L12-118M-v2-Q8_0.gguf](https://huggingface.co/mykor/paraphrase-multilingual-MiniLM-L12-v2.gguf/tree/main)